ahtn/keyplus/ports/linux/README.md

 run:

 ```
-./build/keyplusd
+keyplusd
 ```

-NOTE: you will need root privileges to run these commands
+NOTE: You will need root privileges to run these commands.

+## Configuration

+TODO

 ## Debugging